certmichelin/PTART/README.md

 ##### Asset management
 ![enter image description here](https://raw.githubusercontent.com/certmichelin/PTART/master/docs/screenshot9.PNG)

-# Release Note

-### Version 1.1 (Not Realeased)
-- Add user comments in Hits, these comments will be displayed in the presentor view of Reveal js report.
-- Add asset management for each project.
-Let's organize easily the scope of your project.

-### Version 1.0
-- Initial Version.

 ## Installation

 **Preparing PTART environment :**

-Python requires Python 3.7 and a few more packages.
+Python requires Python 3.9 and a few more packages.
 The simplest way to set up PTART is using  [pipenv](https://github.com/pypa/pipenv).

 1. Clone the project and go to the new directory.
 2. Create a new virtual environment and installing dependencies: `pipenv install`.
 (If psycopg2 failed to be installed, try `sudo apt-get install libpq-dev`)